Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 • ODP

-To convert a presentation to PDF, you simply have to pass the file name as an argument in the Presentation class and then save the presentation as a PDF using a Save method.
-The Presentation class exposes the Save method that is typically used to convert a presentation to PDF.
+To convert a presentation to PDF, pass the file name as an argument to the Presentation class and then save the presentation as a PDF using a save method.
+The Presentation class exposes the save method that is typically used to convert a presentation to PDF.

 Aspose.Slides allows you to convert:

-• specific slides in a presentation to PDF
+• Specific slides from a presentation to PDF

 Convert PowerPoint to PDF

-The standard PowerPoint PDF conversion operation is executed using default options.
+The standard PowerPoint-to-PDF conversion process uses default options.
 In this case, Aspose.Slides tries to convert the provided presentation to PDF using optimal settings at the maximum quality levels.

-This Java code shows you how to convert a PowerPoint to PDF:
+This code shows you how to convert a presentation (PPT, PPTX, ODP, etc.) to PDF:

-// Instantiates a Presentation class that represents a PowerPoint file
+// Instantiate the Presentation class that represents a PowerPoint or OpenDocument file.

 try {